 The data is still collected using the deltaDNA SDK and stored locally on the device.
 At frequent points the game will try to upload the data to the deltaDNA server.
 If this is not possible either due to no connectivity or a problem with the deltaDNA server the data will be held on the client.

 This means that data will often appear late, this can be anything from a couple of minutes to weeks late.
 Because the data is being stored locally, each event has to be time stamped by the device.
 This means that the data collected has a local timestamp and not the server timestamp as with every other device.

 This also means that we are dependent on devices having the correct time, what we find is a small number of devices have their time in the past or in the future.
 As we can get events from the past due to the device not being connected and with time zones we can also get future time stamps we do make a cut off.

-Any Events that are either more than a month old or a day in the future are rejected at the Collect Server.
+Any events that are either more than a month old or two days in the future are rejected by the collect server.